TL;DR

 At the $20/mo entry point, all three tools are nominally equivalent.
 In practice, Claude Code’s Pro plan gives a predictable 5-hour window that resets cleanly.
 Codex CLI’s Plus plan similarly refreshes without drama.
 Antigravity CLI’s Pro tier refreshes every 5 hours but sits under a weekly ceiling that’s caused lockouts for multiple users.

 At the $100/mo tier, Claude Code’s Max 5x is the most predictable option: 5x the Pro quota per window, no weekly cap, no multi-day cooldowns.
-Codex CLI’s promotional Pro pricing through May 31 gives 10x usage (normally 5x).
+Codex CLI’s Pro tier at that price is a permanent 5x bump over Plus now that the launch 10x promo has ended.
 Antigravity CLI’s Ultra entry offers 5x Pro limits but users still report occasional throttling.

 If you’re paying $200+, all three tools give you generous quotas.
 But at that price point, predictability and transparancy become the differentiators.
 Claude Code and Codex CLI both show you exactly what you’re consuming.
 Antigravity CLI does not.